molecules/ThingsIdoLikeAboutPerl6/README.md

 1. sub `MAIN` captures command line parameters into variables of your choice
 2. sub `MAIN` automatically results in a `USAGE` statement when its parameters are not met
 3. multi dispatch (even, or should I say especially, with `MAIN`)
-4. The most effortless parallelism and async capabilities that I have ever seen.
+4. The most effortless parallelism and async capabilities that I have ever seen. (see hyperoperators, `.hyper`, `.race`)
 5. named parameters require only one more character than positional parameters (i.e. `:` + `$x` = `:$x`).
 6. Much improved regular expressions (e.g. Not needing `xms` at the end of every regex)
 7. The ability to easily chain methods (like in Python)